 The Hotpatch feature, part of Azure Automanage, is supported in Windows Server 2022 Datacenter: Azure Edition.
-Support is currently for installations made in Core mode, but will also be extended to Desktop installations in the future.
+Support is currently for Core mode installations, but will also be extended to Desktop installations in the future.
 Hotpatching is a new mechanism, used to install updates on Windows Server Azure Edition virtual machines, which allows you to reduce the number of reboots required to install updates.

 Azure Automanage allows you to orchestrate the installation of security patches on top of a Cumulative Update, which is released every three months.
 Cumulative Update requires a system restart, but the security patches released between the Cumulative Updates can modify the code running in memory without the need to reboot the machine.